flexiblepower/fpai-documentation/Widget.md

 Each resource driver can have a widget, a web interface component.
 The `BatterySimulation` has one to visualize the state of charge (`soc`), the total capacity of the simulated battery (`totalCapacity`) and the battery mode (mode) it is in.
 A widget consists out of a java class and three resources: a html file, a java script file and a style sheet.

 The skeleton project has default implementations of the resources, which are stored in the `/res/widgets/ExampleWidget` directory.
 First rename the `ExampleWidget` directory into `BatteryWidget`.
+Note that a Widget's folder must be called exactly the same as the java file.

 The code snippet below shows the java `BatteryWidget` class, which  must implement the Widget interface and provide a method to retrieve the status of the battery.
 In the first part of the code the `Update` class is defined, a holder the information for the widget.
 Then the `update` method, which creates an update object and fills it with the necessary information.
 This method will be called from javascript, as will be explained next.